evanshortiss/yr.no-forecast/README.md

 ###Usage
-Use the ```getWeather(queryStringParams, callback|stream, [VERSION])``` function to get a LocationForecast object.
+Use the ```getWeather(queryStringParams, callback|stream, [VERSION])``` function to get a LocationForecast object, where version represents the version of the "locationforecast" service to use.
 This object has functions that take a callback as parameter and are detailed in the example below.

 ```
 var yrno = require('yr.no-forecast');